miko089/wall/README.md

 ## LICENSE
-I've visited https://choosealicense.com/, and they told me to pick GNU Public License, I guess.
+I've visited https://choosealicense.com/, and they told me to pick MIT, I guess (but I accidentaly used GNU Public License v3, sorry).
 So, read it and use this code if you want as license tell you..?